devmnj/My-Reactjs-Components/README.md

 ## About <a name = "about"></a>

-This repository contains a set of reusable reactjs compoents that may suitable for any React Project.
+This repository contains a set of reusable `Reactjs` compoents that may suitable for varios projects.

 ## Getting Started <a name = "getting_started"></a>